SAUSy-Lab/OpenTripPlanner_analysis/README.md

 # OpenTripPlanner_analysis

-The scripts in this repository use of OpenTripPlanner (OTP) to analyze urban transportation systems.
+The scripts in this repository use OpenTripPlanner (OTP) for batch transportation network computations.

-OTP is an open source multi-model transportation routing platform ([official website](http://www.opentripplanner.org/), [online documentation](http://docs.opentripplanner.org/en/latest/)).

-Below is a brief outline of how to set up OTP and how it can be scripted for transit analysis.
+Below briefly explains how to set up OTP, what the scripts input and return, and how to run them.

 ---

 ## Setting up OTP

+OTP is an open source multi-model transportation routing engine ([official website](http://www.opentripplanner.org/), [online documentation](http://docs.opentripplanner.org/en/latest/)).
+It can be used to route via biking, driving, transit, and/or walking.

 OpenTripPlanner is written in Java (find the executable .jar [here](http://maven.conveyal.com/org/opentripplanner/otp/)) and uses OpenStreeMap (as .pbf or .xml) and GTFS (as a .zip package) as inputs.